 I moved to Japan for a year to teach English when I was 18.
 I saw the beauty of life in different lands and threw myself into the Asian winds.

-I flew to the south and bouced from island to island in Indonesia, sat around in Singapore, swam with turtles and wrestled with a baby bear in Malaysia, tackled full moon parties, 5 day hikes, and Khao San raod in Thailand, lazed at the 4000 islands in Laos, was sad in Cambodia, and ventured to some amazing scenery in Vietnam.
+I flew to the south and bounced from island to island in Indonesia, sat around in Singapore, swam with turtles and wrestled with a baby bear in Malaysia, tackled full moon parties, 5 day hikes, and Khao San road in Thailand, lazed at the 4000 islands in Laos, was sad in Cambodia, and ventured to some amazing scenery in Vietnam.

 I then spent three life altering years in China.

-On my fourth year I headed up to Tibet to visit Everest, nestled with Nepals mountians, meditated in India, blew my mind in Pakistan and explored real Iran.
+On my fourth year, I headed up to Tibet to visit Everest, nestled with Nepal's mountains, meditated in India, blew my mind in Pakistan and explored real Iran.

-I got to Europe, hitchedhiked my ways to a summer camps in Spain, picking grapes in France, drinking beer in Belgium and...you know what people do in Holland.
+I got to Europe, hitched hiked my ways to summer camps in Spain, picking grapes in France, drinking beer in Belgium and...you know what people do in Holland.

-Finally, after 6 years and 30 countries I did a 4 day greyhound bus from Montreal to Vancouver to complete my world circut.
+Finally, after 6 years and 30 countries, I did a 4-day Greyhound bus from Montreal to Vancouver to complete my world circuit.